-The principal investigator and institution acknowledge that, though unlikely, if a patentable invention or discovery is conceived, or conceived and reduced to practice by EMF-supported personnel during the award year, the EMF must be apprised of the invention and the institution's plans for protecting such invention under existing institutional patent policy.
+The principal investigator and institution acknowledge that, though unlikely, if a patentable invention or discovery is conceived, or conceived and reduced to practice by EMF-supported personnel during the award year, the EMF and CORD must be apprised of the invention and the institution's plans for protecting such invention under existing institutional patent policy.
 The EMF will defer to institutional policies where they are in compliance with those of the Federal government.
-The EMF reserves the right where the organization has no patent policy, or policies not in compliance with those of the federal government, to claim rights and interests in the invention or discovery.